 In verse 32, viôt se par câs no fos la tonie di to fi is to be understood as meaning see whether or not it was your son’s tunic.
 Viôt se par câs can be understood more literally as see if by chance.

 In verse 34, you read that Jacob mourned for his son: al puartà corot par so fi (he mourned for his son) une vorone a lunc (a very long time indeed).
 In verse 35, his sons and daughters come to console him, but: lui nol voleve savênt di nissun confuart (he refused to be comforted; literally, he did not want to know of any comfort).
-He says: o vuei lâ cul corot in chel altri mont dongje di gno fi (I want to go mourning into the other world with my son).
+He says: o vuei lâ cul corot in chel altri mont dongje di gno fi (I want to go mourning into the other world alongside my son).
 This verse ends: e so pari lu vaì (and his father mourned him; and his father wept for him).

 In the final verse of this thirty-seventh chapter, you read that Potiphar was a eunuch of the Pharaoh: un cjastrât dal faraon, and a chief of the guards: un sorestant des vuaitis.
 The noun cjastrât is related to the verb cjastrâ, meaning to castrate.